prernarohra/QuakeGuard/README.md

-# Earthquake Intensity Minimizer : Minimize the shake, Maximize the safety
+# Earthquake Intensity Minimizer

-It predicts the intensity of an earthquake and mitigate it's impact using ML algorithms.
+Minimize the shake, Maximize the safety

 ## Overview